 Graduate degrees are available in almost any subject and come in three levels: master, specialist, and doctorate.
 Depending on the graduate school program and degree level you desire, your program requirements and length will vary.

 - Specialist degrees are usually earned in addition to a master's degree and will require additional coursework, training, or internship experience.
 This type of degree usually prepares students for professional certification or licensing requirements (e.g., Ed.S. for school principal or credential for becoming a teacher).

 - Master's degrees are offered in many fields of study.
-Some are designed to lead to a doctoral degree while others are the "terminal" degree for a profession (e.g., Master of Library Science; Master of Business Administration).
+Some are designed to lead to a doctoral degree while others are the "terminal" degree for a profession (e.g., Master of Library Science and Master of Business Administration).
 For full-time students, completing a master's degree usually takes 2 years.

 - Doctoral degrees are the highest degrees possible.
-They usually require the creation of new knowledge via independent research - be it basic or applied.
+They usually require the creation of new knowledge via independent research.
 Including the time it takes to write and defend a dissertation, this degree may take anywhere from 5-7 years to complete.

 For information on locating graduate programs that meet your needs, see: How do I choose a school?